The Best Places India

 Kathakali Dance.
 In the early evening your Guide will escort you to a local theatre where you will experience Kerala’s ancient performing art - a Kathakali performance.
 Kathakali literally means the art of storytelling through dance and it is an ancient forefather of many South Asian dance forms.

-(Overnight – Fragrant Nature)
+(Overnight – Brunton Boatyard)

 Day 9: Cochin.